vicky1997/mcdust/Readme.md

 `gfortran` `hdf5-serial` `python`

+To install the required software in Ubuntu(if you are not running it in a cluster, this requires root permissions):
+`sudo apt-get install gfortran`
+`sudo apt-get install libhdf5-serial-dev`

 ## To compile the code:

 `make SETUP_FILE=default`

 This uses the setup files from the default run in `/setups/default/` The setup files can be modified to suit your needs and can be added to the `setups` directory.
+An executable in the name of the setup file will be created in the root directory which is `default` in this case.

 parameter file: setups/default/setup.par

+To run the unit tests:

+`make test SETUP_FILE=tests`
 ## To run the code:

 export OMP_NUM_THREADS=number_of_CPUs